bibblio/related-content-module/README.md

 A JavaScript object can be provided to set customisation options on the module.
 This object can contain the following properties:

 `'stylePreset'`: allows you to specify the layout of the module.
 Options are '_grid-4_', '_box-5_' and '_box-6_'.
 Default is '_box-6_'.

+`'styleClasses'`: allows you to override CSS class presets in the related content module.
+If provided, all stylePreset CSS classes will be omitted.
+Default is '_false_'.

 `'showRelatedBy'`: allows you to specify whether the terms in common should be displayed along with recommendations.
 Default is '_false_'.